 - Put it back.
 Clean all connecting surfaces and prepare the trap for installation.
 If you buy a new one, make sure it fits properly before using any adhesives to reconnect the pipes.
 Buy PVC, not chrome, if it must be replaced.

 All of this might sound like a lot of work, and it can be.
-Fortunately, at Ace Home Services, we’ve been helping Phoenix residents with their plumbing for more than 20 years.
+Fortunately, at Ace Home Services p trap replacement is just one of the many things we do!
+We’ve been helping Phoenix residents with their plumbing for more than 20 years.
 Contact us today for the most trusted and reliable plumbing services in Phoenix.